geomatics-io/ObjectListView/docs/recipes.rst

 this, you must set `ClusteringStrategy` to a strategy that does what you want.

-To create your own strategy, you must implement `IClusteringStrategy` or subclass the safe base clas `ClusteringStrategy`.
+To create your own strategy, you must implement `IClusteringStrategy` or subclass the safe base class `ClusteringStrategy`.
 If you are showing dates or times in a column, the `DateTimeClusteringStrategy` can probably be configured to do exactly what you want.

 To hide the 'Filter' menu item for all columns, set `ShowFilterMenuOnRightClick` to *false*.